GuillaumeGSO/motor-insurance-pricing/README.md

 ### A few comments about the project:

-- One table in the collection: the table is not optimal due to redundancy of product descriptions.
+- The database contains one table, which is not optimal due to redundancy of product descriptions.
 Since the main API only returns premium:price, the product description could have been located in a separate table.
-However, the API to add/update/delete would have been more complex.
+However, this would have made the API to add/update/delete more complex.
 - I noticed that for the update route, we chose to use a query parameter for the productCode, but location is in the body.
 I've assumed that was a design choice.
 - The main search feature uses both product code and location, so the only required index is on these fields.
 - Separation of concerns: controllers only know about DTOs, services manage DTO to entity conversion, and the built-in repository from TypeORM handles database interactions.
 - Ensure it is fast: I used Artillery load testing to ensure that the API is fast and can handle heavy loads.
+- All services and controller are fully tested using Jest and mocking dependencies.
+  Note that config and modules files are excluded from the coverage calculation.
 - Middleware created to handle token validation and admin access.
 - Set up a logger (Nest).
 - Created an interceptor for error handling.